20minusone/Valentine-s-Mini-Project/README.md

 **Remark**:
-This is a mini project to for fun and understand the usage of ReactJS
+This mini project is just for fun and to understand the usability of ReactJS
 Project Reference from: https://github.com/dikshikaaa/Valentines-Day